Luxus95/Object-Oriented-System-Design-Project-Java-JavaFX-/eee.md

 <a name="english-version"></a>
 # Java Player Management System

 This project implements a robust player management system in Java.
-It is designed to demonstrate core and advanced **Object-Oriented Programming (OOP)** principles, such as encapsulation, static members, and constructor chaining.
+It is designed to demonstrate core and advanced **Object-Oriented Programming (OOP)** principles, ensuring data integrity and algorithmic efficiency.

-### ### How to compile and execute the project
+## Prerequisites (Installation)

-Ensure you have a Java Development Kit (JDK) installed on your system.
+Before compiling, you need the **Java Development Kit (JDK)** installed on your system.

+**For Linux (Ubuntu/Debian):**
+bash
+sudo apt update
+sudo apt install default-jdk

+### To verify installation:

+Bash
+javac -version

+### How to compile and execute
-### ### Step 1: Compilation
+### Step 1: Compilation
-Open a terminal in the project root and compile the source files located in the `src` folder: bash javac src/*.java
+Open a terminal in the project root and compile the source files located in the src folder:

+Bash
+javac src/*.java
+Note: This generates .class files inside the src directory.

 ### Step 2: Execution
-Run the application by pointing to the classpath:
+Run the application by specifying the classpath:

 Bash
 java -cp src Main